-A research project can either be managed by an institution or an individual researcher.
-The IGC and its country offices do not count as managing institutions.
-We will only accept proposals from non-institutionally affiliated researchers in exceptional circumstances, which will require an explanation.
+The IGC will only accept proposals from non-institutionally affiliated researchers in exceptional circumstances, which will require justification.
 Individual researchers are required to fill out this form as well as the IGC Project Proposal Research Assistants form provided on the website.

-For an institutionally managed project, it is the institution (university, NGO, etc.), not the Principal Investigator, who will be managing the grant funds.
 For individually managed projects, the Principal Investigator is in charge of managing the grant funds, including fronting the costs for expenses, etc.